scramjetorg/framework-js/README.md

 // "baz"
 ```

-Similar to writing, there is also more "manual" way to read from streams using `.read()` method:
+Similar to writing, there is also more "manual" way of reading from streams using `.read()` method:

 ```ts
 import { DataStream } from "scramjet";